networksetcetera/LODS/demo11_draft.md

 ## Step 2: Write code to send messages to the queue

+1. Create a new Python file called *SendMessages.py*

+1. In *SendMessages.py*, type the following:

+    ```
+    from azure.servicebus import QueueClient, Message

+    # Create the QueueClient
+    queue_client = QueueClient.from_connection_string('<Connection_string>',"taskqueue")

+    # Send a test message to the queue
+    msg = Message(b'Test Message')
+    queue_client.send(msg)

+    print("Messages sent")

+    ```
+    >Note: You will need to substitute your value for <Connection_string>

+1. Select _SendMessages.py_ in the left navigation and run the Python program by pressing the green **run** button in the top right

 1. Login to the Azure Portal and navigate to the *az204-queue* you created earlier and select **Overview** to show the Essentials screen.

+Notice that the Active Message Count value for the queue is now 1.

+1. Find the line of code with the message value
+    ```
+    msg = Message(b'Test Message')
+    ```
+1. Change the message by replacing the line above with this code
+    ```
+    msg = Message(b'Test Message 2')
+    ```
+1. Refresh the Azure Portal

-Notice that the Active Message Count value for the queue is now 10.
-Each time you run the sender application without retrieving the messages (as described in the next section), this value increases by 10.
+Notice that the Active Message Count value for the queue is now 2.
+Each time you run the sender application without retrieving the messages (as described in the next section), this value increases by 1.

 ## Step 3: Write code to receive messages to the queue

-1. Set up the new console app
-    * Create a new folder named *az204svcbusRec*.
+1. Create a new Python file called *ReceiveMessages.py*

-    * Open a terminal in the new folder and run `dotnet new console`
-    * Run the `dotnet add package Microsoft.Azure.ServiceBus` command to ensure you have the packages you need.
-    * Launch Visual Studio Code and open the new folder.
+1. In *ReceiveMessages.py*, type the following:

+    ```
+    from azure.servicebus import QueueClient, Message

+    # Create the QueueClient
+    queue_client = QueueClient.from_connection_string("<Connection_string>", "taskqueue")

+    # Receive the message from the queue
+    with queue_client.get_receiver() as queue_receiver:
+        messages = queue_receiver.fetch_next(timeout=3)
+        for message in messages:
+            print(message)
+            message.complete()

+    print("Messages received")
+    ```
+    >Note: You will need to substitute your vale for <Connection_string>.

+1. Select _ReceiveMessages.py_ in the left navigation and run the Python program by pressing the green **run** button in the top right

+1. You should get an output at the command prompt showing the 2 messages that were received.
+These messages have now been removed from the Service Bus queue.

 1. Check the portal again.
 Notice that the **Active Message Count** value is now 0.
 You may need to refresh the portal page.

+## End of demonstration